The numerical equivalence relation for height functions and ampleness and nefness criteria for divisors: ample divisors and the fractional limit of Weil heights

-\begin{question} Can we claim Theorem~\ref{main}~($5$) is true for any projective variety?
-Let $V(k)$ be a projective variety over a number field $k$ and let $D$ be an ample divisor on $V$.
-Suppose that we have a divisor $E$ on $V$ such that
+\begin{question} We want to know Theorem~A~(6) holds in general: let $V(k)$ be a projective variety over a number field $k$ and let $D$ be an ample divisor on $V$.
+Suppose that we have a pseudo-effective divisor $E$ on $V$.
+Then is there an open set $U$ of $V$ such that